Organizational Development informed by Marketing, Cultural Anthropology, and Sociolinguistics

 A Value-Based Approach for Medium-Sized Businesses

-Informed by cultural anthropology, sociolinguistics, and marketing, Rico Paul Vallejos helps small and medium-sized businesses achieve inclusion goals through a comprehensive personal and professional development initiative while avoiding the pitfalls of traditional DEI and Diversity training programs.
+Informed by cultural anthropology, sociolinguistics, and marketing, Rico Paul Vallejos helps privately held, small, and medium-sized businesses achieve inclusion goals through a comprehensive personal and professional development initiative while avoiding the pitfalls of traditional DEI and Diversity training programs (by whatever names they may go now).

-Acknowledging that "diversity" and "DEI" have become controversial, he recommends avoiding this and other divisive language when promoting Inclusion.
+Acknowledging that "diversity" and "DEI" had become controversial years ago, he recommends avoiding this and other divisive language when promoting Inclusion.

-While some public corporations have doubled down on DEI (Microsoft, Salesforce, Costco) and others have either ditched or scaled back DEI programs (McDonald's, Walmart, Boeing, Caterpillar, John Deere, Polaris, Harley-Davidson, Tractor Supply), CEOs of privately-held medium-sized companies can face a more formidable challenge: Finding a balance between pleasing (or appeasing) employees and consumers at both extremes of our polarized society, without the resources of large public corporations.
+While some public corporations have doubled down on DEI and others have either ditched or scaled back their programs, CEOs of privately held medium-sized companies can face a more formidable challenge: finding a balance between pleasing (or appeasing) employees and consumers at both extremes of our polarized society without the resources of large public corporations.

 DEI and MEI